Independent Assurance Initiative · Est. 2026

 Denominator construction error

 Reported measure denominator: 18,440 eligible members.
-RIQA reconstruction from enrollment files: 16,982.
+RIQA reconstruction: 16,982.
 Discrepancy of 1,458 members traced to an enrollment gap period not excluded per HEDIS specification.
 Compliance rate overstated by 2.3 percentage points.

 These examples are illustrative.
 All figures are synthetic and constructed for demonstration purposes.